carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 ```
 Kapp is updating the new changes in original resource and creating new versioned resource as well.

-**Use case:** Assume a versioned resource is being referenced by a resource `res1` which is owned by `kapp` and another resource `res2` which is not owned by `kapp`.
-In this case having both `original` and `versioned` resource is necessary as `res1` can use versioned resources while `res2` can continue with original one.

-### Automatic update to non-workload reasources
+### Automatic update to resources by having explicit reference of versioned resource

-*On every update to a `versioned` resources `kapp` re-start only those resources which are refrencing `versioned` resources and are built-in [workload resources](https://kubernetes.io/docs/concepts/workloads/).*
+*On every update to a `versioned` resources `kapp` re-start only those resources which are refrencing `versioned` resources and are listed under default rule set in `kapp` ([workload resources](https://kubernetes.io/docs/concepts/workloads/).*

-For resources which are not part of built-in `workload resources` can use annotaion [kapp.k14s.io/versioned-explicit-ref](https://carvel.dev/kapp/docs/v0.49.0/diff/#versioned-resources) to have explicit relationship with `versioned` resources if you want them to automatic re-start whenever there is a change in versioned resources.
+For resources which are not part of default rule set of `kapp` can use annotaion [kapp.k14s.io/versioned-explicit-ref](https://carvel.dev/kapp/docs/v0.49.0/diff/#versioned-resources) to have explicit relationship with `versioned` resources if you want them to automatic re-start whenever there is a change in versioned resources.

 Let's play with some example:
 ```yaml